SoftwareAG/cumulocity-remote-access-local-proxy/README.md

 In a terminal session execute:

 c8ylp supports different commands depending on your use case.
 The commands are organized in a multi-level command structure.
-The list of available commands and subcommands can be shown by using the --help option.
+The list of available commands and subcommands can be shown by using the `--help/-h` option.

 The command can be launched by either using the `c8ylp` binary or my calling the `c8ylp` module by python.